-Technical Assistance Meeting Technical Assistance for the fiscal year 2020 Postsecondary Perkins Grant Application will be conducted on April 16, 2019, in Springfield, IL.
-For more information and to register, visit: https://icsps.illinoisstate.edu/2019/02/transitions-academy-spring-session/ ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment will be made available in late spring.
-These will need to be completed by May 30, 2019 .
-Application Due Date May 31, 2019 - 5:00 p.m.
-Submission Method The Postsecondary Perkins Local Application and the Uniform Budget (complete with signature) must be submitted via email to cte@iccb.state.il.us with the subject line, "COLLEGE NAME, FY2020 Perkins Application."
+Technical Assistance Meeting Technical Assistance for the fiscal year 2021 - 2024 Postsecondary Perkins Local Application will be conducted on March 10, 2020, from 10:00 a.m. - 3:00 p.m. at the Crowne Plaza in Springfield, IL.
+ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment will be made available in late spring.
+These will need to be completed by May 30, 2020.
+Application Due Date May 1, 2020 - 5:00 p.m.
+Submission Method All Local Application documents must be submitted via email to cte@iccb.state.il.us with the subject line, "COLLEGE NAME, FY2021 - 2024 Local Application."
 Submission Questions Please issue all questions to either your ICCB Perkins liaison or to cte@iccb.state.il.us .
 Extension Requests Extension Requests will be considered on a case-by-case basis.
-To be considered for an extension, a written request should be emailed to cte@iccb.state.il.us by May 24, 2019.
-Granted extensions will not exceed seven days from May 31st (the Application due date).
-Applications received after the deadline, without an approved extension, will not be guaranteed approval by July 1, 2019.
-Verification of Submission A confirmation email will be sent to the Perkins contact upon receipt of the Application.
+To considered for an extension, a written request should be emailed cte@iccb.state.il.us by April 15 th .
+Granted extensions will not exceeve days from May 1 st (the Application due date).
+Applicate received after the deadline, without an approved extension, will not guaranteed approval by July 1, 2020.
+Verification of Submission A confirmation email will be sent to the Perkins contact upon receipt of the Application by May 6, 2020.
 Review Process Applications will be reviewed by a team of ICCB staff.
-After the review, ICCB staff will then contact the college to: 1. request more specific information, clarification and/or supporting data; or 2. confirm that the proposal has been approved as submitted.
-NOTE: Expenditures may not begin until the college receives approval of their submitted Application and shall not begin before July 1, 2019.
+After the review ICCB staff will then contact the college to: 1. request more specific information, clarification and/or supporting data; or 2. confirm that the proposal has been approved as submitted.
+NOTE: Expenditures may not begin until the college received approval of their submitted Application and shall not begin before July 1, 2020.
 Approval Upon approval, the ICCB will issue a Notice of State Award and a Grant Agreement to the college that details specific award information and includes all required assurances and certifications.
 This agreement must be signed by the college president or authorized signatory and returned to Patrick Walwer, patrick.c.walwer@illinois.gov , in order to activate the grant.